edgi-govdata-archiving/archivers.space/eslint_setup_documentation.md

-# ESLINT SETUP
+# ESLint SETUP

-To setup ESLINT, one needs Node and NPM (Node Package Manager) To install Node, one can use Homebrew / Linuxbrew
+To setup ESLint, one needs Node and NPM (Node Package Manager) To install Node, one can use Homebrew / Linuxbrew

 Source -